 What are EBT cash benefits?
 They’re government benefits paid directly to an EBT card, which functions like a debit card.
 In this article, we’ll show you what programs provide EBT cash benefits and how to get them for yourself.

 What Are EBT Cash Benefits

-As we mentioned above, an Electronic Benefits Transfer (EBT) is an electronic system that enables a Supplemental Nutrition Assistance Program (SNAP) or the Temporary Assistance for Needy Families (TANF) participant to pay for food or other items using their benefit funds, according to the U.S. Department of Agriculture.
+An Electronic Benefits Transfer (EBT) is an electronic system that allows the government to send benefits payments to a special debit card, called an EBT card.
+This card allows users to pay for food or other items using their benefit funds, according to the U.S. Department of Agriculture.

 Another common program that issues benefit payments via EBT is the Temporary Assistance for Needy Families (TANF) program.
 TANF is a federally funded, state-run benefits program that helps families achieve independence after experiencing temporary difficulties.
 The program, which goes by different names in different states, may help recipients pay for such things as food, housing, home energy, child care, and job training.

 An EBT cash benefit is applied directly to a participant’s payment card, which resembles a credit or debit card.
 Once funds are added to a recipient’s balance, that person can use the card at various approved stores to buy food.

 When a SNAP participant shops at an authorized retail store, their SNAP EBT account is debited to reimburse the store for the food they purchased.

 SNAP EBT is used in all 50 states, including the District of Columbia, Puerto Rico, the Virgin Islands, and Guam.
 The U.S. Department of Agriculture reports that EBT has been the sole method of SNAP issuance in all 50 states since 2004.